 For how long can the capacity to give birth survive a neutralization of the laws of natural selection?
 There are many ways to phrase the same question.
 This class will be about phrasing questions in unprecedented situations.
 We’ll consider countless related examples.

-B4 Placenta Science and Practice — Cornelia Enning and Hans Peter Schmidt
+B3 Placenta Science and Practice — Cornelia Enning and Hans-Peter Schmidt

-Placenta encapsulation?
+Placenta remedies?
 A scientific revelation!
 What hormones are produced by the placenta at term and which physiologic function do they have?
 What is the effect of these hormones in the postpartum period?
 In this session we are going to look at oxytocin, human placental lactogen, estrogen, progesterone, and other hormones in detail.
 How does steaming and dehydrating placental tissue influence the concentration of these small peptide and steroid hormones?
 Are toxic elements found in placental tissue and if so, do they accumulate during preparation?
 What microbial species are found on placental tissue and what effect does steaming have on the number of germs detected?
-These questions, as well as potential risks and benefits of placentophagy will be discussed and the latest, not-yet-published data from the Jena University placenta lab will be presented.
+These questions, as well as potential risks and benefits of placentophagy will be discussed.
 If stored correctly, the placenta can be used after birth to prepare baby creams, cream gravidarum, or labor-inducing preparations.
 This is a very helpful medicine for postpartum depression.

 The origin of these techniques and traditions from Mexico goes back thousands of years.
 Thea and Mirjam will demonstrate how to use a rebozo, a useful tool in all parts of the childbearing cycle.
 In this amazing class you will discover simple techniques that bring comfort and relaxation during pregnancy and birth.
 You will learn about many “new” old techniques you can apply immediately to your practice.
 Time for hands-on practice will be provided.
 Thea and Mirjam co-wrote the book, The Rebozo Technique Unfolded, with Naolí Vinaver.